 III.
 OUR RANKING OF HOT, DORMANT, AND TRENDING STATES

-To recap, our working definition of a “hot state” is a state that, over the past decade, substantially outran its peers in qui tam filings per federal dollar and in qui tam filings per capita.
+To recap, our working definition of a “hot state” is a state that, over the past decade, substantially outran its peers in qui tam lawsuits per federal dollar and in qui tam lawsuits per capita.
 Only four states, along with D.C., met this standard.